lcscs12345/riboss/README.md

 ![logo](./riboss_logo.svg)

-### A pipeline for comparing the strength of open reading frames (ORFs) within individual transcripts.
+### Comparison of the ability of open reading frames to recruit ribosomes within individual transcripts.

 Dependencies:
 - snakemake=5.24.0